elementor/elementor/docs/modules/elements-color-picker/assets/js/editor/component.md

 - Our initial thought was creating a per-pixel eyedropper, but we dropped this idea (pun intended) since the only way to do that is by taking a screenshot of the page and converting to Canvas, which brings a huge performance penalty with it.

-	In addition, taking a screenshot of a website is prohibited by the privacy rules of WordPress, so even if the performance would've been OK, we would still have this privacy issue.

 ---
 See also: [module.php](../../../module.md)